 William G. Miller.
 In December 2008, the Company entered into an amended and restated employment agreement with Mr. Miller.
 In November 2013, under the terms of that agreement, the Board of Directors provided notice to Mr. Miller that the automatic renewing feature of the agreement was terminated.
-Thus, Mr. Miller's employment agreement would terminate effective December 31, 2016.
+Thus, Mr. Miller's employment agreement will terminate effective December 31, 2016.
 The employment agreement provides for a base salary as agreed to by the Company and Mr. Miller from time to time, but which shall in any event be substantially the same as the base salary of the Chief Executive Officer of the Company.
 Mr. Miller also receives certain insurance and other benefits as are generally provided by the Company to its executive employees.
 Mr. Miller's employment agreement allows Mr. Miller to pursue other business related interests as long as they do not interfere with his duties for the Company.
 Employment may be terminated by either party upon three years' written notice or for "cause," as defined in the employment agreement.

 Jeffrey I. Badgley.
 In December 2008, the Company entered into an amended and restated employment agreement with Mr. Badgley.
 In November 2013, under the terms of that agreement, the Board of Directors provided notice to Mr. Badgley that the automatic renewing feature of the agreement was terminated.
-Thus, Mr. Badgley's employment agreement would terminate effective December 31, 2016.
+Thus, Mr. Badgley's employment agreement will terminate effective December 31, 2016.
 The employment agreement provides for a base salary that is subject to annual review and adjustment by the Board of Directors.
 Additionally, the employment agreement provides that Mr. Badgley will participate in the annual bonus plan discussed above under the heading "Annual Cash Bonuses" and in other benefit plans generally available to executive officers of the Company.
 The Company may terminate Mr. Badgley pursuant to the employment agreement for any reason upon written notice.
-However, if termination is for other than "just cause" (as defined in the employment agreement), Mr. Badgley is entitled to certain benefits described under the heading "Potential Payments Upon Termination or Change in Control" below.
+However, if termination is for other than "just cause" (as defined in the employment agreement), Mr. Badgley is entitled to certain benefits described under the heading "Potential Payments upon Termination or Change in Control" below.

 J. Vincent Mish.
 In December 2008, the Company entered into an amended and restated employment agreement with Mr. Mish.
 In November 2013, under the terms of that agreement, the Board of Directors provided notice to Mr. Mish that the automatic renewing feature of the agreement was terminated.
-The term of the agreement terminates on Mr. Mish's 65th birthday, which is October 30, 2015.
-The employment agreement provides for base salary that is subject to annual review and adjustment by the Board of Directors.
-Additionally, Mr. Mish may participate in any bonus plans or other benefits generally available to executive officers of the Company.
-The Company may terminate Mr. Mish pursuant to this employment agreement for any reason upon written notice.
-However, if termination is for other than "just cause" (as defined in the employment agreement), Mr. Mish is entitled to certain benefits described under the heading "Potential Payments Upon Termination or Change in Control" below.
+The employment agreement terminated on Mr. Mish's 65th birthday, which was in October 2015.